 The same-day-of-week comparison is a small detail with huge implications for how you read your numbers.
 Once you internalise it, "yesterday vs today" comparisons stop making sense.

-Wherever nouz shows a "vs previous" comparison, it picks the same day-of-week from the previous week — unless the metric is week- or month-scoped, in which case it goes back one full period.
+Wherever nouz shows a "vs previous" comparison, it picks the same day-of-week from the previous week — so this Tuesday is measured against last Tuesday, never against Monday or yesterday.
+The only exception is when the metric is week- or month-scoped, in which case nouz goes back one full period instead.
+This keeps every comparison like-for-like, which is the only honest way to read retail numbers.

 A Saturday and a Wednesday are different businesses.
 Comparing them tells you nothing useful — only that weekends are different.
 Comparing today to the same day last week tells you something real: are like-for-like conditions improving or not?